learn-co-curriculum/dsc-ensemble-methods/README.md

 You will be able to:

-* Understand and explain emsemble methods
+* Understand and explain ensemble methods
 * Understand and explain the concept of bagging as it applies to ensemble methods
 * Understand and explain why ensemble methods are resilient to overfitting